 - Inferior tibiofibular joint.

-4. Vascular branches: They provide the vasomotor fibres (T10-L2) to the popliteal vessels.
+4. Vascular branches: They supply the vasomotor fibres (T10-L2) to the popliteal vessels.

 Effects of Injury of The Tibial Nerve